KDE/digikam-doc/setup_application/imgqsort_settings.rst

 With the topmost of the adjustment bars you can adjust the speed of the process in three steps.
 Slow speed **1** should lead to better results.

-For more details about the Maintenance Quuality Sorter tool, see :ref:`this section <maintenance_quality>` from the manual.
+For more details about the Maintenance Quality Sorter tool, see :ref:`this section <maintenance_quality>` from the manual.